rackerlabs/support-how-to/content/cloud-servers/migrate-from-parse-to-rackspace.md

 ### Configure the Parse dashboard

 The Parse stack also comes with a Parse dashboard, which enables you to visualize all the Parse applications running on your server.
-The dashboard is configured separatelyfrom the server.
+The dashboard is configured separately from the server.

 1. Edit the `/home/parse/parse-dashboard-config.json` configuration file and add the Application ID and Master Key values.